evanthegrayt/cdc/README.md

 I have a few directories in which I clone repositories.
 This function will change directory to the passed argument, no matter which of the repository-containing directories it's in.
 The plugin comes with tab-completion for its arguments, as long as your `zsh`/`bash` version supports it.
-Also includes session history, and has options available that behave similar to the `pushd`, `popd`, and `dirs` commands.
+The plugin also includes session history, and has options available that behave similar to the `popd` and `dirs` commands.

 While this plugin was written for directories that contain `git` repositories, you can obviously use it for adding any directory to your `cd` path.

-I chose to make this function rather than editing `$CDPATH` because I don't like changing the default behavior of `cd`, but you could just as easily do the
+It's worth noting that I chose to make this function rather than editing `$CDPATH` because I don't like changing the default behavior of `cd`, but you could just as easily do the
 following:
 ```sh
 # Assuming `other_repo` exists in `/path/to/repo_dir`